phillipkamps/phillipkamps/README.md

 ---

-Early-career backend developer with a military and earth sciences background.
-I'm an outside-the-box thinker who enjoys leading from the front, I want to help solve big problems.
-As a developer, my dream is to leverage my experience on projects that change the way people relate to the natural environment.
+Early-career software engineer with a military and earth sciences research background.
+I'm an outside-the-box thinker who enjoys leading from the front on small teams.
+I want to learn what’s necessary to solve big problems!

 ---